StefanMathis/cart_lin/README.md

 The `tests` directory contains examples on how to use this library together with [nalgebra](https://crates.io/crates/nalgebra) and [ndarray](https://crates.io/crates/ndarray).
 However, neither of those libraries is a dependency of `cart_lin`.
 */

-/**
-Check whether the given indices are valid.
-This is the case if the length of `indices` is equal to the dimensionality of the data `N`, and if all individual axes indices are in bounds.